tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/1/LessonPlan.md

 Allow students to continue working on their projects.

-* Rotate between groups to offer help to whoever needs it.
+* Rotate between groups and offer help to whoever needs it.

 ### End Class

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.